 Want to learn more about Spectrum View?
 Check out this application note: /document/application-note/spectrum-view-new-approach-frequency-domain-analysis-oscilloscopes

 Serial Decode & Analysis

 When it comes to serial protocol analysis, most manufacturers support the major standards.
-This is true of both the Tektronix 4 Series MSO and Keysight 4000A X-Series; although you will find that the Keysight 4000A X-Series lacks support for the Ethernet, I3C and SPMI protocols.
+This is true of both the Tektronix 4 Series MSO and the 4000A X-Series Keysight oscilloscope; although you will find that the 4000A X-Series Keysight oscilloscope lacks support for the Ethernet, I3C and SPMI protocols.
 Ultimately though, it is about seeing accurately decoded results.